tumagonx/nwjs_docs_old/Debugging-with-devtools.md

 ## Why the devtools shows an empty window?

 Under certain Windows machines, the devtools loads very slow, it may show a white page at first and needs about 30s to be fully loaded.
-This is not a bug of node-webkit, devtools in node-webkit is indeed a remote debugger, it needs to open a local server and transfer data via sockets.
+This may not be a bug of node-webkit, devtools in node-webkit is indeed a remote debugger, it needs to open a local server and transfer data via sockets.

 So if you encounter empty window when opening the devtools, please check following things: